 7. Community Service

 When performing community service, the more people, the better.
 Set aside a day to help grow and sustain your immediate community.
-Community service ideas include environmental sanitation, health awareness programs, visiting orphanages, etc. Your team will learn to help and how we can make real change together.
+Community service ideas include environmental sanitation, health awareness programs, visiting orphanages, etc. Your team will learn how to help and how we can make real change together.

 8. Employee Beach Day

 A beach day for your large group of workmates is a fun activity that can involve various recreational activities.
 Set aside a day to visit the beach and plan fun games you can play, like beach volleyball, surfing, or just enjoying a tan.
-Beach day gives your team members a healthy escape from work.
+A beach day gives your team members a healthy escape from work.

 9. Lunchtime picnic